 A realistic daily budget breakdown:

-- Hostel bed: $10 to $20 USD per night
+- Hostel bed: $10 to $20/night

-- Mid-range private hotel: $30 to $60 USD per night
+- Mid-range private hotel: $30 to $60/night

-- Street food (byrek, petulla): $2 to $5 USD per serving
+- Street food (byrek, petulla): $2 to $5 per serving

-- Sit-down restaurant meal: $5 to $15 USD
+- Sit-down restaurant meal: $5 to $15

-- Local city bus in Tirana: 40 Albanian Lek (under $0.50 USD)
+- Local city bus in Tirana: 40 Albanian Lek (under $0.50)

-Pro Tip: Independent currency exchange kiosks throughout Tirana display their rates on dry-erase boards on the street.
+Pro Tip: Independent currency exchange kiosks across Tirana display their rates on dry-erase boards on the street.
 Walking two blocks from the airport-area exchange desks and comparing three independent kiosks will consistently get you within 2% of the live spot rate.

 Use the correct terminal for your route:

 Online booking is improving incrementally through platforms like Gjirafa Travel, but published timetables should be treated as rough estimates rather than commitments.
-The only reliable method for confirming a bus departure is to arrive at the terminal early and ask several different drivers directly.
+The only reliable method for confirming a departure is to arrive at the terminal early and ask several different drivers directly.

 Plan for slow transit times.
 The 100-mile (160 km) drive from Tirana to Gjirokaster takes four to five hours on mountain roads.
 Build buffer time into any multi-stop itinerary.